mvolkmann/blog/src/smalltalk/30-development-environment.md

 ## Focus

-By default, focus automatically goes to the morph under the mouse cursor.
+By default, focus automatically goes to the `Morph` under the mouse cursor.
 To change this, open the World menu and select Preferences ...
 Focus when Click.
 To restore the default behavior, open the World menu and select Preferences ...
 Focus follows Mouse.